-- 1) Serve on the Editorial Committee and the Congress Advisory Committee. - 2) Ensure that an annual ISAE special topic-based issue of Applied Animal Behaviour Science is published and decide (with the Junior Editor) the topic of the special issue.
-These special issues are topic-based with proposals for topics submitted by members and selection made by the Senior and Junior Editors. - 3) Call for proposals from the membership for topics for the special issues. - 4) Select and invite contributors to the special issue, with assistance from the Junior Editor. - 5) Invite the Wood-Gush Memorial and plenary speakers from the ISAE congress to submit their papers to Applied Animal Behaviour Science, as lead reviews and identified as ISAE contributions (the normal journal review process will apply). - 6) Liaise with the Reviews Editor of Applied Animal Behaviour Science to ensure timely publication of these contributions (preferably within 12 months of the Congress).
+- 1) Serve on the Editorial Committee and the Congress Advisory Committee. - 2) Ensure that an annual ISAE special issue of Applied Animal Behaviour Science is published and decide (with the Junior Editor) the approach for the special issue.
+These special issues have generally been topic-based with proposals for topics submitted by members and selection made by the Senior and Junior Editors, but alternative approaches are possible

-- 7) As appropriate, make sure use is made of the annual 6-page allocation in Applied Animal Behaviour Science for non-peer reviewed articles relating to ISAE. - 8) Liaise with Elsevier on matters relating to publications of the ISAE, including monitoring the mutual agreement with Elsevier, and assessing the need for review. - 9) When it is not possible for Elsevier to be represented at the Council meetings, ensure that Elsevier submits to the ISAE Secretary before the congress Council Meeting a report, in the same way that Council Officers do, containing relevant statistics and other information relating to Applied Animal Behaviour Science. - 10) Securely store all congress proceedings that are available electronically and as paper copies and ensure that these items are passed to their successor within 3 months of their election.
+- (such as 'virtual special issues,' where articles are published as accepted). - 3) Call for proposals from the membership for topics or approaches for the special issues. - 4) Select and invite contributors to the special issue, with assistance from the Junior Editor. - 5) Invite the Wood-Gush Memorial and plenary speakers from the ISAE congress to submit their papers to Applied Animal Behaviour Science, as lead reviews and identified as ISAE contributions (the normal journal review process will apply). - 6) Liaise with the Reviews Editor of Applied Animal Behaviour Science to ensure timely publication of these contributions (preferably within 12 months of the Congress). - 7) As appropriate, make sure use is made of the annual 6-page allocation in Applied Animal Behaviour Science for non-peer reviewed articles relating to ISAE. - 8) Liaise with Elsevier on matters relating to publications of the ISAE, including monitoring the mutual agreement with Elsevier, and assessing the need for review. - 9) When it is not possible for Elsevier to be represented at the Council Meetings, ensure that Elsevier submits to the ISAE Secretary before the congress Council Meeting a report, in the same way that Council Officers do, containing relevant statistics and other information relating to Applied Animal Behaviour Science. - 10) Ensure that all congress proceedings that are available electronically are securely stored.